chumaky/datero-docs/docs/tutorial.md

 And we need to figure out in sales data who sold what product to which customer.
 As well as what job role and department this employee belongs to.

-!!! info "source files"
-    All the sources used in this tutorial are available in the [demo](https://github.com/chumaky/datero-docs/tree/master/demo) folder of this documentation repository.

 ## Logical Data Model
 Below is a logical structure of data sources and their relations.